apiato/apiato/docs/_docs/B.general/contribution.md

 ---

-Thank you for considering to contribute to apiato.
+Thank you for considering to contribute to APIATO.
 This project is powered and driven by its users.
 So contributions are **welcome** and will be fully **credited**.